top of page

 Ensure that you have connected to Audio.
 See the Operating instructions page

 The Time Machine prompts you to connect to WiFi whenever it cannot connect to the network on bootup.
 So, if you go to a friend's home, or change your WiFi, the Time Machine will prompt you to input the WiFi name and passkey.
 But what if you have two or more WiFi's in your home, and you want to connect the Time Machine to a different WiFi, even though it is already connected?
-To force a reconnection to WiFi: Restart the Time Machine (power off, wait 10 seconds, and press the power button again).
-When the Time Machine screen says "Welcome" in red letters, (the first message on the screen after bootup) press the "rewind" button.
-Follow the on-screen instructions to connecto to WiFi.
+To force a reconnection to WiFi: Press and hold the Power button to visit the menu Choose Wifi and follow on screen instructions

 • How can I update the software on the Time Machine?